Department of Neurology

 Current work

 To be able to move forward with different initiatives at a faster pace, we have organized the work of the IDEAS committee in 4 Task Forces.
+We welcome all members of the department of neurology regardless of background, race and gender to join any task force

-1. URM recruitment and retention
+1. Recruitment and retention

 2. Health Disparities